Neorevn/Public/README.md

 </p>
 🚀 My Projects

-This is a great place to showcase some of your key projects.
-You can link to repositories or live demos.

 [Enter The Matrix](https://github.com/Neorevn/Public/tree/master/ProjectMatrix): An HTML frontend supported by AWS backend that takes a user’s .mp3 file recording and transcribes it back as text.

 [Cyber XO Extreme](https://github.com/Neorevn/Public/tree/master/Cyber%20XO%20Extreme): A Python Tic Tac Toe game.